yunkiyau/stationary-human-presence-detection/README.md

   - `eval_predictions_if.csv`
   - `eval_summary_if.html` (metrics & confusion matrix)

-Matches the evaluation stage from the research article.
+Matches the evaluation stage from the report.

 ---